 No wonder there are so many tourists traipsing around it one after another.

-Time for Coffee and an Cake
+Time for Coffee and Cake

 Enough of this, time for another coffee and cake.